Business & Success4 min read Last updated: April 17, 2025

 Find your great purpose and go for it

 Many time management coaches and other work-related courses will tell you that motivation and meaning will save you from burnout.
 And while there are many other factors that we'll also consider, being filled with meaning is of sacred importance.
-We've all enjoyed movies and books about idealists who suffer a lot just to get revenge on their father's killer or become a samurai.
-Your motivation can be much easier.
 If you're working for career advancement, you should often visualize your future in your boss's shoes.
 If you're working to support your children, think of them when it seems like everything is lost.
 Treat all the negative things around you as small obstacles to developing your superhero story arc.

 However, if you can't find an answer to why you're doing all this, then perhaps you should reconsider your life choices.